OneDevGuy/mogwai-api/README.md

 You may write your own.
 Any API that conforms to the specification in this document, and returns the same results as the reference implementation(s) can be considered a valid mogwai-api.

+# core dependency
+All implementations will need to connect to a full mogwaid node to provide up-to-the-moment information.
+The means of connecting is left as an implementation specific detail for each language and environment.

 # routes
 A valid mogwai-api implementation MUST provide the following RESTful API routes.